maxzheng/great-life-guide/README.rst

 Adult
 -----

 The final stage of life is also the beginning of the real life.
 The earlier stages are just prepration of the body and mind.
-This is where we can start to make a difference and really live the life that we want.
+This is where you can start to make a difference and really live the life that you want.

 Around 40 years old, the body and mind start to decline, so more effort is required to maintain health.